 Keep files of complaints on behalf of the tenants and landlords and relay that information to the City Council of Menomonie.

-Coordinates the Samuel E. Wood Medallion Award in collaboration with Involvement Center staff, and Leadership Awards Committees.
+Coordinate the Samuel E. Wood Medallion Award in collaboration with Involvement Center staff, and Leadership Awards Committees.

 If the Vice President is applying for the award, then they will delegate the task of coordinating the Samuel E. Wood Medallion Award to the Director of Communications.